1uked/nlp-crypto/README.md

-# Wired: Manage your Assets with Ease
+# Wired: Manage Your Assets with Ease

 This project provides a conversational interface (via Natural Language) to interact with blockchain functionalities.
-It allows users to send BNB, check balances, schedule transactions, manage aliases for addresses, and even chat or ask questions, all within a user-friendly environment.
+It allows users to send BNB and AVAX, check balances, schedule transactions, manage aliases for addresses, and even chat or ask questions, all within a user-friendly environment.

 ![Example Use](res/ex-chat1.png)

-# Key Features
+## Key Features

-- **Send BNB**: Initiate transactions to send BNB to specified addresses.
+- **Send BNB & AVAX**: Initiate transactions to send BNB or AVAX to specified addresses.
+- **Cross-Chain Transactions**: Seamlessly interact with both BNB Smart Chain and Avalanche.
-- **Check Balance**: Easily retrieve the balance of a given address.
+- **Check Balances Across Chains**: Easily retrieve wallet balances for both networks.
-- **Schedule Sends**: Schedule sends of BNB for a specific time in the future.
+- **Schedule Sends**: Schedule BNB or AVAX transactions for a specific time in the future.
-- **Assign Alias to Addresses**: Give human-readable aliases to addresses.
+- **Assign Alias to Addresses**: Give human-readable aliases to wallet addresses.
 - **Chain Commands**: Chain multiple commands in one conversation.
+- **DeFi Position Management (Upcoming Feature)**: Manage yield farming, liquidity pools, and DeFi positions on Avalanche.
+- **Cross-Chain Asset Bridging (Upcoming Feature)**: Move assets between chains automatically.
 - **Chat or Ask Questions**: Use the conversational interface (powered by Eliza-like AI) to chat or query information.

-# Project Structure
+## Project Structure

 ```
 ├── README.md